Kava-Labs/kava/x/precisebank/README.md

 $$a'(2) = a(2) + a$$

-The reserve account and remainder must also be updated to reflect the change in the total supply of fractional units
+The reserve account must also be updated to reflect the change in the total supply of fractional units.

 $$b(R) \cdot C = \sum_{n \in \mathcal{A}}{f(n)} + r$$

 $$b'(R) \cdot C = \sum_{n \in \mathcal{A}}{f'(n)} + r'$$

+With these two formulas, we can determine the new remainder and reserve.

 $$(b'(R)-b(R)) \cdot C = \sum_{n \in \mathcal{A}}{f'(n)} - \sum_{n \in \mathcal{A}}{f(n)} + r' - r$$

+Since only two accounts are involved in the transfer, the total supply of fractional units is updated as

 $$(b'(R)-b(R)) \cdot C = f'(1) - f(1) + f'(2) - f(2) + r' - r$$